-Archaeologists originally unearthed a temple and an Asclepeion, a type of temple devoted to healing found all across the ancient Greek world.
+Archaeologists originally unearthed a temple and an Asclepeion, a type of temple devoted to healing found throughout the ancient Greek world.

-During recent digs, archaeologists unearthed a large part of the ancient theater of the city of Thouria, adding much more information to what we already knew about this polis.
+During recent digs, archaeologists unearthed a large part of the ancient theater of the city of Thouria, adding much more information to what we already known about this polis.

-The theater, which dates back to the 4th century BC, came to light during these excavations, which took place in the summer of 2016.
+The theater, which dates back to the 4th century BC, was unearthed during these recent excavations which took place in the summer of 2016.